Parsons Disabled

 Image Description: Left image: A slender African American model is standing in a Manhattan street on a rock wearing sculptural wearable over her white skirt and crop top.
 The piece around her neck is asymmetrical and very sculptural with scalloped wool pleats dynamically moving in different directions.
 The piece is very structured but soft to touch.
 She drapes a wool scarf on each of her hands.
 Both scarfs are also made of undyed wool and have a dimension to them and are moving with the wind.
 Photo by Aida Sullova and design by Sugandha Gupta.
 Right image: A curly haired slim woman in black dress touching a large tactile piece on the wall with a multitude of textures.
 She appears to be touching with a very gentle touch.
 Photo by SCAD Photography and design by Sugandha Gupta.

-is a new scholarship and mentorship initiative created by Parsons School of Design and Tilting the Lens to support Disabled* students interested in earning a fashion design degree and entering the fashion industry.
-We’re offering funding for tuition, living expenses and/or access costs in addition to industry mentorship, peer-to-peer community and support networks that aim to make attending Parsons more inclusive and equitable.
+is a scholarship and mentorship initiative created by Parsons School of Design and Tilting the Lens to support Disabled* students who want to study fashion and shape the future of the industry.

 *We capitalize “Disabled" to acknowledge the community’s shared identity and reflect our commitment to advocate alongside this community for rights and equality.